VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/README.md

 - Crazy Volcano is now compatible
   - Added beta part cooling ducts and mag probe that should work with dragon/[crazy volcano block](https://www.aliexpress.com/item/1005003506351141.html).
   - Note, to use the crazy volcano with dragon heatsink, the only different files you will need are the crazy volcano ducts (located in the 2.4 folder), and the longer magprobe (in the magprobe directory).
+  - The part cooling ducts require cutting the rear fan ears off of your 5015s.
+If you dont want to cut the ears off your ducts, I will post higher mounting 5015 ducts soon, or message me directly.

 11-3-2021
 - Updated MGN12 carriage (Carriage_MGN12_v1.040.stl).
 Updated the wire path from the magnets and x-endstop switch so they don't go through the hotend exhaust path.
 Also improved the hotend exhaust path so it should flow a bit better.